foldda/rda/README.md

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

-> XML/JSON's schema-bound encoding space is like a wallet, with specific places for cards, notes, and coins, whilst RDA's space is like an infinitely expandable shelf that can store anything.

 RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
 Most significantly, as explained below, RDA is a key technology that enables applications to exchange data _freely_, even when the applications are independent and evolving, with 'incompatible' data models.
 This potentially allows more communication and collaborative interactions between many otherwise isolated devices and programs.

 ## RDA's Schema-less Encoding